Why Transcription and Translation are Coupled in Prokaryotes

 In prokaryotes, protein synthesis which is called translation starts while the mRNA is still being synthesized which is called transcription.
 This is because there is no nucleus in prokaryotes that separates the transcription and translation process.
 Therefore, when bacterial genes are transcribed then transcripts begin to translate immediately.
 Prokaryotic transcription occurs in the cytoplasm alongside translation and both processes occur simultaneously.

 Prokaryotes unlike eukaryotes has no nucleus.
 Thus, prokaryotic genomic DNA is present in the cytoplasm.
 When prokaryotic DNA is transcribed then ribosomes attach to the mRNA and transcription and translation are coupled.
-But in eukaryotes, the transscription is done in the nucleus, when the RNA is finished, it is processed (splicing, polyA etc. ) and transported to the cytoplasm where it is transcribed.
-So in eukayotes transcription and translation are not coupled….
+But in eukaryotes, the transcription process occurs in the nucleus, when the RNA is made, it is processed (splicing, polyA etc. ) and transported to the cytoplasm where it is translated.
+So in eukayotes transcription and translation are not coupled and occurs in different compartments.